-Sylvie Fleury (b.
-1961) subversively takes on capitalist aesthetics through a distinctly feminized lens, examining the intersection of popular and high culture.
-Engaging with the mechanics of materialistic desire, aesthetics and construction of value, Sylvie Fleury's sleek, alluring works provide a lens through which contemporary politics of gender, beauty and consumerism can be re-evaluated.
-This engine is cast from the lightest-ever engine made à la the film Ford vs Ferrari, but was cast in bronze and chrome coated, making it extremely and ironically heavy.
+Sylvie Fleury (b.1961) subversively takes on capitalist aesthetics through a distinctly feminized lens, examining the intersection of popular and high culture.
+Engaging with the mechanics of materialistic desire and aesthetics, Fleury's sleek, alluring works provide a lens through which contemporary politics of gender, beauty and consumerism can be re-evaluated.
+The Ford engine here was the lightest built at its time, made insanely heavy by being cast in bronze and chrome-coated by Fleury.

-Mary Heilman (b.
-1940) has been inﬂuenced by the 1960’s counterculture, the free speech movement, and the surf ethos of her native California.
-She ranks among the most inﬂuential abstract painters of her generation.
-Heilmann’s practice overlays the analytical geometries of Minimalism with the spontaneous ethos of the Beat Generation, and are always distinguishable by their often unorthodox–always joyful–approach to color and form.
+Mary Heilmann (b.1940) has been influenced by 1960’s counterculture, the free speech movement, and the surf ethos of her native California.
+She ranks among the most influential abstract painters of her generation.
+Heilmann’s work overlays the analytical geometries of Minimalism with the spontaneous ethos of the Beat Generation, and is always distinguishable by its often unorthodox, always joyful, approach to color and form.
 They are often subtly humorous and deceptively simple.

 Car Show, 2013

-Kurland (b.1969) is a contemporary American Photographer.
+Justine Kurland (b.1969) is a contemporary American photographer.
 Best known for her large scale C-prints of rural landscapes inhabited by nude women, Kurland’s surreal images evoke pagan utopias, post-apocalyptic, or pre-industrial worlds.
-Her work often depicts communes in rural America as her subject matter, inspired by 19th-century idyllic English landscape paintings.
+Her subject matter work often involves communes in rural America, inspired by 19th-century idyllic English landscape paintings.
 The touch of the hand in this work is both graceful and subversive in its androgyny.

-Peter Larkin (b.
-1926 - d.
-2019) ﬁrst designed the set of the 1951 Broadway adaptation of The Wild Duck by Ibsen.
-Over the course of his career, he was a scenic or production designer for Dial M for Murder, Peter Pan, The Teahouse of the August Moon, No TIme for Sergeants, Tootsie, and Get Shorty.
+Peter Larkin (b.1926 - d.2019) first designed the set of the 1951 Broadway adaptation of The Wild Duck by Ibsen.
+Over the course of his career, he was a scenic or production designer for Dial M for Murder, Peter Pan, The Teahouse of the August Moon, No Time for Sergeants, Tootsie, and Get Shorty.
 He won four Tony Awards for Best Scenic Design.
-This work is inspired by Rollie Free’s attempt to break the land speed record—see the last entry on this list.
+This work is inspired by Rollie Free breaking the land speed record in 1948—please see the last entry on this checklist.

 Wrecked Spyder, 2010

-Kristen Morgin’s (b.1968) sculptures, composed mainly of clay, exert both beauty and loss, as her subjects appear to be unearthed or abandoned objects in varying states of ruin or decay.
-Morgin's remarkable ability to conjure the texture of accessible objects such as carved wood, rusted metal, and fabric realized in clay emphasizes the complexity of the present by way of the past.
-The work, made of unﬁred clay, is intended to eventually crumble, evoking mortality and entropy.
+Kristen Morgin’s (b.1968) sculptures, composed mainly of clay, express both beauty and loss, as her subjects appear to be unearthed or abandoned objects in varying states of ruin or decay.
+Morgin's remarkable ability to conjure the texture of accessible objects such as carved wood, rusted metal, and fabric realized in clay reveal the complexity of our perception of mortality by way of the past.

 Ring of Fire, 2009